LMikhail/Tipster/docs/en/general/roadmap.md

 *   [ ] **Security and Access Control:**
     *   Basic authentication and authorization mechanisms for the API and UI.

+**Success Criteria:**
+*   A developer can debug a non-working query using tracing and introspection tools in their REPL.
+*   A web application can be created that uses the REST API to query and display data from Tipster.
+*   A new user can set up a project and run their first query within 15 minutes using the CLI and documentation.
+*   The web interface allows intuitive browsing of the knowledge graph and interactive query execution.

 ---

 ### Stage 5: `v0.5.x` — Intelligence